yonaskolb/XcodeGen/Docs/ProjectSpec.md

 The above will generate 2 targets named `MyFramework_iOS` and `MyFramework_tvOS`, with all the relevant platform build settings.
 They will both have a `PRODUCT_NAME` of `MyFramework`

+### Supported Platforms

+This will provide a mix of default build settings for the chosen platforms.
+It can be any of the following:

+- `iOS`
+- `tvOS`
+- `macOS`
+- `macCatalyst`

+Note that the definition of supported platforms will skip the `Multi Platform targets` generation.

 ### Sources

 Specifies the source directories for a target.
 This can either be a single source or a list of sources.
 Applicable source files, resources, headers, and `.lproj` files will be parsed appropriately.